idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 One of the easiest and most feature-rich is [gImageReader](https://github.com/manisandro/gImageReader).
 It scans images and PDFs, with manual and automatic recognition in multiple languages.
 Post-processing the recognized text includes a spellchecker, an excellent find and replace feature and a useful “remove line breaks” action that can have its use outside of OCR tasks as well.

 When it comes to image scan post-processing, or pre-processing for use in a program like ABBYY FineReader (to improve OCR, but also for creating scanned ebooks), there is nothing like [Scantailor](http://scantailor.org/).
 Or rather, was, because it has stopped being developed.
 [Scantailor Advanced](https://github.com/4lex4/scantailor-advanced/releases) is still active though.
 The wiki is [here](https://github.com/4lex4/scantailor-advanced).

+For light OCR needs, online solutions might be of help: [Convertio](https://convertio.co/ocr/) (10 page free trial, API available, prepaid and API packages available, multiple languages supported, excellent results), [PDFCandy](https://pdfcandy.com/pdf-ocr.html), [Free Online OCR](https://www.onlineocr.net/) (max. size 15 MB, good OCR recognition for basic layouts, uses Tesseract), [TM-Town](https://www.tm-town.com/blog/uploader-and-alignment-redux) (online, uses Tesseract).

+On the CAT tools front, [MateCat](https://matecat.com) (online) and [Wordfast Anywhere](https://www.freetm.com/anywhere.html) (online) offer PDF OCR conversion.
+[Smartcat](https://smartcat.ai/) (a CAT tool developped by ABBYY) also offers paid OCR packages.

+Inceni’s [TransPDF](https://transpdf.iceni.com/) (free or pay as you go) online service tackles the PDF problem in a different way, via conversion to XLIFF and back, offering an OCR feature paid with credits along the way (see below for more details).

+Note: Many PDF editors, OCR solutions and even full-text search tools such as [Recoll](https://www.lesbonscomptes.com/recoll/usermanual/webhelp/docs/RCL.INDEXING.OCR.html) also offer the possibility to run OCR on the PDF itself, in order to make it editable and/or searchable.
+Making the PDF editable allows you to further edit or convert the document.
+Making it searchable is interesting if you wish to use the scanned PDF for reference purposes.

 # E-book management & conversion